esi-neuroscience/syncopy/doc/source/user/parallel.rst

 - initialize a Dask client connected to that cluster
 - use Syncopy as usual

-**Syncopy always checks if a Dask client is available prior any computation** and automatically allocates compute tasks to the provided resources.
+**Syncopy always checks if a Dask client is available prior to any computation** and automatically allocates compute tasks to the provided resources.
 In effect, on any Dask compatible compute system Syncopy can be run in parallel.
+The most common Dask compatible compute system at academic institutions is most likely a high performance computing (HPC) cluster with a job scheduler like Slurm, run by your institution's computing center, or a smaller system run by an individual lab that requires lots of computing power.

 .. contents::
    :local: